SignalK/signalk-apple-client/README.md

 pod 'SignalKClient'
 ```

-## Author

-scott@scottbender.net, scott@scottbender.net

 ## License

-SignalKClient is available under the MIT license.
+SignalKClient is available under the Apache 2.0 license.
 See the LICENSE file for more info.